dair-ai/ML-Course-Notes/README.md

 # ML Course Notes
-A place to collaborate and share course notes and code on all topics related to machine learning, NLP, and AI.
+A place to collaborate and share course notes on all topics related to machine learning, NLP, and AI.

 ### MIT 6.S191 Introduction to Deep Learning